 Clubs and Societies vary from year to year, and reflect the interests of our students.
 They are often led by members of the Sixth Form.
-Current groups include Science Club, Carbon Neutral group, Rocket club, Christian Union, Junior Drama club, Christmas food club, Young Environmentalists Society (YES group) and Junior Classics Society.
+Current groups include Art club, Science, Culture club, Robotics club, Street Dance, Greek, Gym, Young Reporter, Junior Choir, etc.

 Physical Education and Sport

 Over 60% of our students participate in a full sporting programme which operates during the lunch hour and after school.
 Various clubs offer specialist coaching for those students interested in athletics, dance, football, gymnastics, hockey, netball, rounders, rhythmic gymnastics, rugby, swimming, tennis and trampolining.

 The Bronze Level of the Duke of Edinburgh Award Scheme is introduced to students during the Autumn Term of Year 10.
 Many progress to the Silver and Gold Levels and there are currently 80 students participating in the Award Scheme.